Introduction to ABA...

 A typical program consists of between 8 to 40 hours per week of intensive one on one teaching on a year round basis for two or more years.
 Teaching may be done by families, by professionals, or by volunteers guided by an expert consultant.
 The consultant develops the program and instructs the teachers in the highly sophisticated teaching techniques which are so essential to a program’s success.
 Teaching usually begins in the child’s home, but may also begin in a center.
 As the child improves, lessons move out of the home and into the center and the community .
 This helps the child to generalize what he has learned.

 ABA is highly structured and quantified.
 A key element of most ABA programs is taking objective and precise data to identify needs and to measure progress as each drill and lesson is repeated.
 This data is used to judge mastery of the lessons, to document progress over time, and to modify the teaching plans when a particular lesson or drill is not effective for teaching the child.
 ABA IS NOT: harmful to the child.
-While aversives and negative reinforcement were used for a few of the children in the original study (Lovaas, 1987, ” Behavioral Treatment and Normal Educational and Intellectual Functioning in Young Autistic Children,” Journal of Clinical and Consulting Psychology, Vol. 55, pp.3-9) to address some truly problematic behaviors, no reputable program uses them today.
+While aversives and negative reinforcement were used for a few of the children in the original study (Lovaas, 1987, ” Behavioral Treatment and Normal Educational and Intellectual Functioning in Young Autistic Children,” Journal of Clinical and Consulting Psychology, Vol. 55, pp.3-9) to address some truly problematic behaviours, no reputable program uses them today.
 In fact, just the opposite is true: most reputable ABA programs use positive reinforcement to increase desirable behaviors.
-These desirable behaviors are then used to replace the undesirable behaviors.
+These desirable behaviours are then used to replace the undesirable behaviors.
 One sign of a good program is that a strong bond develops between the child and the people who teach him.
 Many children ask to do more ABA therapy because they enjoy the positive reinforcement.

 What ABA is Not